Elemental Music & Dance Education

 D - Dance Practice (general dance aptitude in the group and solo study)

-Examination requirements general dance aptitude in the group: participation in a dance technique class (contemporary), examination in the group under the guidance of a teacher with the following elements, among others: Guided warm up, implementation of given movement material in the square and through the space, rhythmic exercises, contact and spatial orientation exercises, variation and interpretation of movement material and improvisation.
+Requirements - dance aptitude in a group: participation in a dance technique class (contemporary), assessement in the group under the guidance of a teacher.
+Some elements of the assessment include: Guided warm up, realisation of movement material in a fixed position and moving through the room, rhythmic exercises, contact and spatial orientation exercises, variation and interpretation of movement material and improvisation.
 (Duration approx. 45-60 minutes.)

-Examination requirements Solo study: Performance of a prepared, individually designed movement/dance study on a freely chosen topic, e.g. presentation of a movement research or dance movement scene, with movement material to be chosen by the candidate.
-The study can be designed with or without music and/or include other elements supporting or sustaining the performance (text, image, object, etc.).
+Requirements - solo study: performance of a prepared, individually designed movement/dance study on a topic of the candidate's choice, e.g. presentation of a movement-exploration or dance movement scene, with movement material to be chosen by the candidate.
+The study can be designed with or without music and/or include other elements supporting the performance (text, image, object, etc.).
 (Duration: minimum 3 to maximum 5 minutes.)
-This is followed by a short discussion on intention and process and, if necessary, a spontaneous task on what has been shown.
+This will followed by a short discussion on intention and process and candidates may be required to perform a follow-up task related to their performance.

 Examination of basic knowledge of general music theory (written and oral) including an aural test.